zongyi1999/DIRA_Challenge/README.md

 ## Overview

-The framework of our method is shown in Figure1, which consists of Data Augmentation, backbone , loss , testing details, training details and datasets modules.
+The framework of our method is shown in Figure1, which consists of Data Augmentation, backbone, loss , testing details, training details and datasets modules.

 ![image-20221009162405174](.assets/image-20221009162405174.png)